 You’ve heard it time and time again.
 Guinea pigs need friends.
 It’s even illegal in some areas to have a solo pig.
-Guinea pigs live in herds in the wild and do best with the comfort of their own kind.
+They live in herds in the wild and do best with the comfort of their own kind.
 Hey, it’s not personal.
 It’s just instinct.
+So how do you go about finding a friend for your guinea pig?

 Power in Numbers